jupitergao18/jserver/README.md

 # jserver
-A json api and static files server
+A json api and static files server in rust

-Just like json-server (nodejs)
+Just like json-server from typicode (nodejs)

 Get a full fake REST API with __zero coding__ in __less than 30 seconds__ (seriously)